thebigfilecom/thebigfile-com-dev/submodules/samples/motoko/encrypted-notes-dapp/README.md

 ## Acknowledgments
-We thank the author of [IC Notes](https://github.com/pattad/ic_notes) whose code was the starting point for the frontend component used in this project.
+We thank the author of [BIG Notes](https://github.com/pattad/ic_notes) whose code was the starting point for the frontend component used in this project.

-We thank the authors of [IC Vault](https://github.com/timohanke/icvault) whose code was the starting point for this project's backend, browser-based encryption, and device management.
+We thank the authors of [BIG Vault](https://github.com/timohanke/icvault) whose code was the starting point for this project's backend, browser-based encryption, and device management.